Calchan/debian-install-scripts/README.md

 of the package manager.

-### `gamemode-perms`
+### `intel-rapl-perms`

-This is part of one of the fixes for GameMode and automatically started by a systemd service.
+This is part of the fixes for GameMode and MangoHud.
+It's automatically started by a systemd service.
 You will never have to use this manually or even update it.

 ### `update-heroic`